-Are you looking to lose weight and be healthier for the long run?
-Spatola suggests that the best way to make a sustainable transformation is to make a lifestyle change rather than a short-term change of diet.
+The best way to make a sustainable transformation is to make a lifestyle change rather than a short-term change of diet, Spatola said.

 “There are a lot of factors behind weight gain, which include not just what we eat, but how we think and how active we are, so I always advise my clients that you can lose weight short-term on a diet but it’s really a lifestyle change that’s going to help prevent you from gaining that weight back,” she said.

 Losing weight is a complex process for the body and goes much further than the simple “calorie in-calories out” model.
-If someone wants to lose weight, evaluating their stress, sleep, and activity level is just as important as their food choices, Spatola said.
-And if long-term weight loss is what you are seeking, making progressive small lifestyle changes overtime will be more effective than a short term diet change.
+If someone wants to lose weight, Spatola said that evaluating their stress, sleep, and activity level is just as important as their food choices.
+And if long-term weight loss is what you are seeking, making progressive small lifestyle changes overtime will be more effective than a short-term diet change.

 The hard part about keto

-Radically restricting the kinds of food you eat over the long run is difficult to sustain at best, Spatola said.
-Moderation and consistent exercise have a far better chance of helping you achieve your goal.
+Radically restricting the kinds of food you eat over the long run is difficult to sustain.
+Moderation and consistent exercise have a far better chance of helping you achieve your goal, dietitians say.

 “A lot of folks come to me and say that they want to get started on a keto diet after reading stuff online, but I always recommend that you get educated by a professional to see if it’s right for you or try a more balanced approach first ,” Spatola said.
 “I joke that the first few days on the keto diet you turn into a gremlin because it’s such a drastic change for your body.”

-Many people are interested in the keto diet from a friend or co-worker they’ve heard try it, or from information on the internet.
 However, for the majority of people, cutting out major food groups is not sustainable long term.
-I recommended working with a registered dietitian to find the right balanced approach for his or her family and lifestyle.
+Spatola recommends working with a registered dietitian to find a more balanced approach.